Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Maybe put a delay between the user creation and the user login to avoid the alert popup
+- [ ] TODO make the signs up a new user test pass (currently does not)
+- [ ] Need a way to handle things like missing uid in users
+- [ ] Submission status and success status in the form stays imprinted on the previously annotated move
 - [ ] cannot make the same exact annotation twice test
 - [ ] Tests to tell whether someone with paidStatus true can see matches but not delete, someone who has not paid cannot see matches
 - [ ] Write a test to annotate two moves in a row, both with a move deep in the tree